mhmitas/scic-jobtask-server/README.md

-# This is a simple tech gadgets store website's backend.
+# This is a tech gadgets store website's backend.

 **This server is built to provide a robust user experience. users can find tech gadgets like smartphones, smartwatches, laptops, tablets, computers, etc.
 Some features of this website are pagination, searching, categorization, and sorting of products.**